Bengals beat Ravens 27-10 for 5th time in a row at home

 STATS

 Baltimore's Justin Tucker had a 30-yard field goal, his 38th of the season, matching his club record.
 Only two kickers have made 40 field goals in a season - David Akers and Neil Rackers. ...
 Joe Flacco was 32 of 49 for 267 yards with an interception in the end zone.
-He finished with 4,276 yards, topping Vinny Testaverde's club record of 4,177 yards in 1996. ...
-Dalton was 18 of 28 for 226 yards.
-He topped 4,000 yards passing for the second time in his career, finishing with 4,206.
-The other time was 2013, when he set a club record with 4,293 yards. ...
-Burkhead had 119 yards on 27 carries.
+He finished with 4,276 yards, topping Vinny Testaverde's club record of 4,177 yards in 1996.
+Asked if the record meant anything to him, Flacco said, ''Not really.''

 INJURIES